What Size Pan Should You Use for Bread Machine Dough?

 What Size Pan Should I Use?

 These recommendations assume that 1 cup of all-purpose or bread flour = 120 grams.
+There is no universal standard for this measurement so I follow the recommendations of King Arthur Baking.

-Loaf Pan Size Guide by Dough Weight
+Quick Loaf Pan Size Guide for Bread Machine Dough

-1 lb (454g) – 2-2½ cups flour8.5” x 4.5” loaf panIdeal for small to standard-sized loaves.
+1 lb (454 gr) 8.5” x 4.5” loaf panIdeal for small to standard-sized loaves.

-1.5 lbs (680g) – 3-3½ cups flour8.5” x 4.5” or 9” x 5” loaf panUse a larger pan for high-risers like white bread; smaller pan for denser whole-grain loaves.
+1.5 lbs (680 gr)8.5” x 4.5” or 9” x 5” loaf panUse a larger pan for high-risers like white bread; smaller pan for denser whole-grain loaves.

-2 lbs (907g) – 4-4¼ cups flour10” x 5” loaf pan or two 8.5” x 4.5” pansGreat for hearty, family-sized loaves.
+2 lbs (907 gr)10” x 5” loaf pan or two 8.5” x 4.5” pansGreat for hearty, family-sized loaves.

 These are not hard and fast rules.
 You may have to experiment.